 - Control bleeding by applying direct pressure on the wound with gauze or other soft cloth for 15 minutes.

-- Once bleeding is control, put a bandage on the wound.
+- Once bleeding is controlled, put a bandage on the wound.

 - Do not reposition the fracture.